-In the interest of ensuring the best possible riding experience to members, Cycling Canada (CCC) in association with the local Provincial Association affiliate has developed this Risk Management Plan to document how Individual CLUB rides are to be managed to reduce risks associated with cycling activities.
+In the interest of ensuring the best possible riding experience to members, we have developed this Risk Management Plan to document how Individual CLUB rides are to be managed to reduce risks associated with cycling activities.
 These policies are to be practiced by CLUB members, and any permitted visiting riders as permitted by CCC rules, during every CLUB ride.
 All CLUB members, and any permitted visiting riders, share the responsibility for making CLUB rides as safe as possible.

-CLUB Rides mean rides formally organized by the CLUB and sanctioned by the ABA.
-A CLUB ride must be reported to the ABA by the club executive.
-Rides not submitted to the ABA are not CLUB rides.
+CLUB Rides mean rides formally organized by the CLUB and sanctioned by the PROVINCE.
+A CLUB ride must be reported to the PROVINCE by the club executive.
+Rides not submitted to the PROVINCE are not insured or sanctioned CLUB rides.

 This Risk Management Plan and all CLUB programs and rides shall adhere to the following:

-- UCI, CCA, ABA rules and regulations as they pertain to CLUB Rides.
+- UCI, CCA, PSO rules and regulations as they pertain to CLUB Rides

-- Provincial Highway Traffic Acts across Canada while on CLUB Rides, all CLUB members must adhere to and obey all rules of the road as per the Provincial Highway Traffic Act.
+- While on CLUB Rides, all CLUB members must adhere to and obey all rules of the road as per the Provincial Highway Traffic Act.

 All members of the CLUB are responsible for bringing forward to the CLUB Board/Executive any safety issues related to CLUB Rides or the CLUB Trails which present themselves throughout the riding season.

-While on CLUB Rides, all CLUB members must adhere to and obey all rules of the road as per the Alberta Highway Traffic Act.
+While on CLUB Rides, all CLUB members must adhere to and obey all rules of the road as per the Provincial Highway Traffic Act.

 Any CLUB member on a CLUB Ride should immediately advise the designated ride coordinator(s)/leader(s) and other members of the ride should the member feel the group or individuals in the group are riding in an unsafe manner.
 The member should withdraw from the ride if they feel unsafe.